bacalhau-project/bacalhau/docs/examples/model-training/Training-Tensorflow-Model/index.md

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

-Tensorflow is an open-source machine learning software library, TensorFlow is used to train neural networks.
+TensorFlow is an open-source machine learning software library, TensorFlow is used to train neural networks.
 Expressed in the form of stateful dataflow graphs, each node in the graph represents the operations performed by neural networks on multi-dimensional arrays.
 These multi-dimensional arrays are commonly known as “tensors,” hence the name TensorFlow.
-In this example we will be training a MNIST model.
+In this example, we will be training a MNIST model.

 ## TD;lR
 Running any type of Tensorflow model with Bacalhau

-## Training Tensorflow models Locally
+## Training TensorFlow models Locally
 This section is from  [TensorFlow 2 quickstart for beginners]( https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/quickstart/beginner.ipynb)

 ### TensorFlow 2 quickstart for beginners